beefyfinance/beefy-dot-com/src/content/blog/learn-about-betu-our-latest-launchpool-partner.md

 ---
-date: 2021-11-19T03:00:00.000Z
+date: 2021-11-19T03:00:00.000+00:00
 header_image: "/src/images/blog/betu.png"
-short_description: >-
-  If you are into sports, either electronic or traditional, you will want to read about our latest partner, BetU
+short_description: If you are into sports, either electronic or traditional, you will want to read about our latest partner, BetU
-sub_header: 'Learn about BetU, our latest Launchpool partner'
+sub_header: Learn about BetU, our latest Launchpool partner
-title: 'Learn about BetU, our latest Launchpool partner'
+title: Learn about BetU, our latest Launchpool partner

 ---
 ![](/src/images/blog/betu.png)
 The BetU project compromises two separated platforms.
 BetU Fantasy and BetU